How to Stop Checking Your Phone Like an Addict

 Exhibit A: Technoference

-study produced at BYU suggests that even brief technology interruptions–a quick glance at a text message, a swipe during a conversation–can create conflict and “negative outcomes in a relationship.
+A study produced at BYU suggests that even brief technology interruptions–a quick glance at a text message, a swipe during a conversation–can create conflict and “negative outcomes in a relationship.
 There were correlations between “technoference” and lower life satisfaction, depressive symptoms, and technology-related conflict.
 In other words, real psychological effects.

 Exhibit B: Techneck